-Although open-ended questions require lengthier responses than do close-ended questions, open-ended questions are not always more complicated.
+Although open-ended questions require lengthier responses than closed-ended questions, open-ended questions are not always more complicated.
 For example, asking "What are you planning to buy today at the supermarket?" may simply require the respondent to read off of a list.

 When These Questions Are Used

-Open-ended questions require a response with more depth and a lengthier response.
+Open-ended questions require an answer with more depth and a lengthier response.
 Open-ended questions are also helpful in finding out more about a person or a situation, whether it's during an interview, at a party, or when getting to know a new friend.

-Close-ended questions can be answered in only one word or very short phrase.
-Close-ended questions can also be used in the situations mentioned above, although they have the potential to end the conversation.
+Closed-ended questions can be answered in only one word or with a short, specific piece of information.
+Closed-ended questions can also be used in the situations mentioned above, although they have the potential to end the conversation.

-Here are examples of close-ended questions in these types of situations:
+Here are examples of closed-ended questions in these types of situations: